broeneatsdinner/thoughts-on-readmes/README.md

 ## Ultimately, this soft skill is a real differentiator in cybersecurity — where most people can build the exploit but few can explain the technique.
 Let's do both.

-Going forward, I'll be thinking about templates for future projects that separates sections for:
+Going forward, I'll be thinking about templates for future projects that separate sections for:
 - Users
 - Contributors
 - Recruiters